simonguozirui/math-IA-P300/README.md

 #### An International Baccalaureate Higher Level Mathematics Investigation

 ## Credit
-Many of the scripts are from [Muse-lsl](https://github.com/alexandrebarachant/muse-lsl/), a collection of Python scripts to use the Muse 2016 BLE headset with LSL.
+Many of the scripts are modified upon or are from [Muse-lsl](https://github.com/alexandrebarachant/muse-lsl/), a collection of Python scripts to use the Muse 2016 BLE headset with LSL.

 ## Requirements

+#### Hardware
+You must have a Muse headband 2016 or a LowdownFocus Glasses.
+If you have a Windows or MacBook, please ensure you have a BLED112 dongle in order to establish BLE connection.

+**This code is
+only compatible with the 2016 version of the Muse headset as well as the Smith LowdownFocus glasses.**

+#### Software
-The code relies on [pygatt](https://github.com/peplin/pygatt) for the BLE communication. pygatt works on Linux and should work on Windows and macOS provided that you have a BLED112 dongle.
+The code relies on [pygatt](https://github.com/peplin/pygatt) for the BLE communication.
 You have to use the development version of pygatt, that can be installed with pip using:

 `pip install git+https://github.com/peplin/pygatt`